CatoYang/VTM-Shanghai/Factions/Triads (Tongs).md

 #S1

-We stumbled upon a wight in a opium den belonging to the tongs
+We stumbled upon a wight in a opium den belonging to the tongs?